le0kar0ub1/SecondBreath/README.md

 x86 bootloader wroten in GNU syntax assembly.

-One of many 2 stage minimal bootloader (which load the Kernel in higher half).
+One of many 2 stages minimal bootloader (which load the Kernel in higher half).

 # Dependencies